Prism Video Intelligence

 Deterministic.
 Grounded.
 Reproducible.

 Every finding above is extracted directly from the video content — not generated, not interpreted, not inferred.
 Run the same video through the system tomorrow and you get identical output.
 No hallucination, no drift.
-The data is structured, stored, and queryable — not a one-time report that changes when you ask twice.
+The data is structured, stored, and queryable.

 Your content is already good.
 Your packaging suppresses it.